avani17101/avani17101.github.io/_pages/about.md

 This is Avani Gupta.
 Welcome to my web-page.

-I am an Undergraduate researcher at CVIT, IIIT Hyderabad.
-Currently pursuing my integrated Bachelors and Masters in Computer Science at IIIT Hyderabad.
+I am a Final Year Masters Student at IIIT Hyderabad.
+I am doing my masters under Prof. P J Narayanan in ML interpretability applied over Computer Vision and Graphics.
+I completed my B.Tech in Computer Science from IIIT Hyderabad in 2021.
-I am currently working on Neural Rendering, Neural Scene editing, and Computer graphics as my research work under Professor PJ Narayan, in CVIT.
-I have worked previously on NLP (Fake news detection) and Reinforcement Learning.
-Proficient in Computer Vision, Reinforcement Learning, Artificial Intelligence, Deep Learning, Natural Language Processing, web-dev, app-dev with demonstrated history of work.
+I have worked with Reinforcement Learning in Business Process Automations (in my Internship at IBM Research).
+I have worked in loose clothing in 3D human body in Independent Study with Prof. Avinash Sharma.
+I have also worked in NLP problems like scientific papers summarization: https://aclanthology.org/2022.coling-1.399/, Fake News Detection etc. I am proficient in Machine Learning(including Deep Learning), Computer Vision, Reinforcement Learning, Natural Language Processing, web-dev, app-dev with demonstrated history of work.
 I am passionate about building real-life applications for solving problems faced by people worldwide.

 Education